BNP Paribas Tennis Classic

 The Giorgio Armani Tennis Classic at Hurlingham is an exhibition tennis tournament held each year since 1994 on the grass courts at the Hurlingham Club in London, in the week before the Wimbledon Championships.
-It is managed by IMG.
+It is managed by MARI.

-Previously Novak Djokovic, Andy Murray, Rafael Nadal, Stan Wawrinka, Kei Nishikori, Richard Gasquet and Tomáš Berdych have appeared as well with a host of other players.
+Previously Rafael Nadal, Novak Djokovic, Andy Murray, Stan Wawrinka, Kei Nishikori, Richard Gasquet and Carlos Alcaraz have appeared as well with a host of other players.